Whether you’re looking to set up your first company or your twentieth, the lure of a ready-made company with a bank account can be enticing.

 Use the articles below to learn more about your banking options–and discover the pros and cons of each structure:

 If you still want to move forward with a ready-made company with a bank account, there are plenty of service providers that are willing to take your money.
-But as discussed above, the bank accounts associated with these pre-made entities are often riddled with problems and use poor-quality banks.
+But, the bank accounts with these pre-made entities often face problems and use poor-quality banks.

 Of course, if you’re looking to access a ready-made company with a bank account through an existing private banking relationship, your company’s banking prospects change dramatically.